defun-games/claylib/README.md

 `claylib` exports a number of `make-whatever` functions for these game objects, which you are recommended to use where available.
 Not every class has such a corresponding function yet.

-### `with-scene`
+### `with-scenes`
 ```
-(with-scene scene ()
+(with-scenes scene
   ...)
 ```
-The `with-scene` macro loads your scene assets if you passed any, and automatically frees your assets _and_ scene objects after the body returns.
+The `with-scenes` macro loads your scene assets if you passed any, and automatically frees your assets _and_ scene objects after the body returns, by default.

 "But wait," you say, "what if I don't want that stuff freed yet?"
-Well, now you know the purpose of that empty list there in the second argument.
+Well, now you know the purpose of that `:free` argument to `make-scene`.
 You can pass a single keyword argument, `:free`, as one of three values: `:now`, `:later`, or `:never`.
 The default is to free `:now`, where "now" is whenever you close out the current scene.
 Freeing `:later` pushes those objects to a `*garbage*` list, to be freed whenever you call `(collect-garbage)` (which may be at the end of the _next_ scene unless you change `:free` again). `:never` puts you in the land of manual memory management, for maximum control and minimum sanity.

 ### `do-game-loop`
 ```